mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/1_Ngrok.md

 ![Bot Url](images/BotUrl.png)

+We have used a public endpoint instead of localhost to test the bot.

 ## 4. Finish early?
 Try this exercise for extra credit:

  When you register the bot on the Microsoft Bot Framework, can you use the forwarding url for the Messaging Endpoint?
 Test the bot on a channel using the forwarding URL on any channel (skype for example).